juxor/afaq/markdown/secI3.md

 objective and subjective pressures which swing the balance of power towards labour or capital).

-Self-management will built upon this already existing unofficial workers control over production and, of course, our knowledge of the working process which actually doing it creates.
+Self-management will build upon this already existing unofficial workers control over production and, of course, our knowledge of the working process which actually doing it creates.
 The conflict over who controls the shop floor -- either those who do the work or those who give the orders -- not only shows